 The holidays got a bit too busy to catch up with writing recipes (even though it was the perfect time as kitchens all over are definitely churning out yummy goodies non stop!).
 But I was able to snap photos (and videos!) along the way and I hope you’ll enjoy this read!
 Oh the beautiful chaos in the kitchen!

-Mochi is traditionally eaten in Japan during New Year’s, it is added to soups like Ozoni, (made with chicken, vegetables and mochi) or Zenzai (sweet red bean soup with soft mochi pieces swimmimg around!) we also have kiri mochi, which is made from pounded sweet rice shaped into bars and dried.
-You toast them and dip in soy sauce.
+Mochi is traditionally eaten in Japan during New Year’s, it is added to soups like Ozoni, (made with chicken, vegetables and mochi) or Zenzai (sweet red bean soup with soft mochi pieces swimmimg around!).
+We also have kiri mochi, which is made from pounded sweet rice shaped into bars and dried.
+You toast them up till they puff and dip them in soy sauce.
 Yummy!!
 I like all those but I love stuffed mochi even more!

 For my New Year’s mochi, I start the process a day before I want to cook and pound the rice.